 A restricted license is just what it sounds like, and the allowable restrictions are set forth above.
 A suspension means you are not allowed to drive for any purpose whatsoever.
 After your suspension or restriction expires, you will need to appear before a SOS office and pay a reinstatement fee.
 No hearing is required.

 A revocation puts you in the same position you were in before you ever had a license.
 With a revocation the only way to have your driving privileges restored is to have a hearing with the SOS.
 You are only entitled to a hearing once every calendar year.
 This means if you lose your first driver license restoration hearing, your one-year revocation effectively turns into a two-year revocation, and so on.
-This is why it is literally true that all revocations are lifetime revocation and will remain in place unless and until you have a successful restoration hearing.
+This is why it is literally true that all revocations are lifetime revocations and will remain in place unless and until you have a successful restoration hearing.
 This makes your choice of Michigan driver license restoration lawyer even more important.